-A decision on the establishment of industrial battery cell production in Germany will be made this year, according to the German Federal Ministry of Economics.
+A decision on the establishment of industrial battery cell production in Germany will be made this year, according to the German Federal Ministry of Economic Affairs and Energy.
 Talks between the federal government and companies are already underway.

 BMW buys Parkmobile to coordinate congestion

 Parking is the next frontier of private (electric) car ownership and BMW is determined to get on top of the game as it acquires ParkMobile.
 The parking app provider fits into BMW’s strategy to become a mobility solutions provider.